Gayathri4801/NASSCOM-VSD-IAT/DAY-3/SKY_3_readme.md

 ## Spice extraction of CMOS inverter in magic tool.

+### Here We are giving mag file and observe how to extract spice out of it.
-### Commands for spice extraction of the custom inverter layout in magic tool(tkcon window).
+#### Commands for spice extraction of the custom inverter layout in magic tool(tkcon window).

 **Check current directory in console window of magic**
 pwd

-**Extraction command to extract the design mag file into sky130_inv.ext file**
+**Extraction command to extract the design into sky130_inv.ext file**
 extract all

 **Before this ,We will use sky130_inv.ext file to create the spice file to be used with our ngspice tool.**